KaustubhKumar05/NTZ-template/README.md

 ## Libraries included:

--   React Icons: An icon library by [100ms](https://100ms.live)
+-   React Icons: An icon library developed by [100ms](https://100ms.live)

 ## Custom hooks:

--   `useLocalStorage`: Create states that persist using local storage
+-   `useLocalStorage` : Create states that persist using local storage

--   `useDebounce`: Handles debounce for rapidly changing values
+-   `useDebounce` : Handles debounce for rapidly changing values

--   `useOnClickOutside`: Listen for clicks outside the element of interest
+-   `useOnClickOutside` : Listen for clicks outside the element of interest

 ## Components: